-Aperture is the second important pillar of exposure in landscape photography.
-This is one of the photographer’s most important tools along with shutter speed and ISO.
-Understanding aperture will allow you to study the potential of your camera and take amazing pictures.
+F-Stop and Aperture is the second important aspect of landscape photography.
+It is one of the most essential tools for the photographer, along with shutter speed and ISO.

 In this article you will learn: